- Master of Science in Computer Science (MSc)

 - Master's by Thesis (2 years), which requires fewer courses and involves a more substantial research project

-NEW - Specialization Now Available in Artificial Intelligence
+Specialization in Artificial Intelligence

 The Department of Computer Science is offering a two-year, thesis-based Master of Science in Computer Science (MSc) program with a specialization in Artificial Intelligence (AI).
 This program will offer a Fall and Winter intake.